turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_nat_gateway.md

   not ecs_metric_enabled;
 ```

-### Get the NAT gateway where deletion protection is not enabled
+### List NAT gateways that have deletion protection disabled

 ```sql
 select